-I’ve gotta get this info in front of you before you get in too deep: not every mission will be a good one.
-I wish it weren’t so, but I think this truth is something that every outdoorsman can feel me on.
+We've gotta get this info in front of you before you get in too deep: not every mission will be a good, successful one.
+I wish it weren’t so, but I think this truth is something that every outdoorsman can feel us on.
 You may be bagging one of Nevada’s tallest peaks and the rain pushes you into a compromising situation in the canyon, or you might be after a Lahontan Cutthroat and Pyramid gets too stormy and you’ve gotta back out.
 The same goes with chasing hot springs, and should be perceived as any other outdoor adventure gig.
 The good news?
 It’s easy.
 All you’ve gotta do is travel prepared with all the right gear and think smart!
-Most of these hot springs are wayyyy deep in Nevada’s backcountry, on roads that are the exact opposite of well-maintained.
-Bring a spare [sometimes two], extra water, a headlamp, towels, attire you can get seriously dirty in, gear to stay warm and of course an unwavering sense of adventure.
+Most of these hot springs are wayyyy deep in Nevada backroads, in places that are the exact opposite of well-maintained.
+Bring a spare (sometimes two, depending on where you're headed), extra water, a headlamp, towels, attire you can get seriously dirty in, gear to stay warm and of course an unwavering sense of adventure.
 Some days you’ll hit the freaking jackpot, and others you’ll spend the entire day chasing what turns out to be a cold or unsoakable spring… or blow a few tires.
 There are definitely more good days than bad for the hot spring-crazed, but just keep that perception in check and it will ultimately prevent a few grown-up temper tantrums.

 3. GOOGLE MAPS AIN’T GONNA CUT IT

-In rural Nevada, Google Maps is just about as handy as a full-on scuba setup on the playa.
-Totally bogus.
+In rural Nevada, Google Maps is just about as handy as a full-on scuba setup on the playa—totally bogus.
 Unless you want to spend a frustrating afternoon screenshotting as you weave in and out of service, this just isn’t going to work.
 Spring for a map, or even better, a super detailed state atlas and get down to some good old fashioned map navigating.
-Trust me, powering down your phone will have a way of freeing you unlike ever before.
+Trust us, powering down your phone will have a way of freeing you unlike ever before.
 Those off-grid days are what I live for.
-Throw a hot spring [or seven] in the mix and you’re really knocking it over the fence.
+Throw a hot spring (or ten) in the mix and you’re really knocking it over the fence.

 4. SPORT THE RIGHT SHOES AND PACK AN EXTRA SUIT OR TWO

-Let’s face it.
-If searching for a hot pool in the middle of a desert is appealing to you, I think it’s probably safe to say that you’re ready to get messy.
-Good!
+If searching for a hot pool in the middle of a desert is appealing to you, we're thinkin' it’s probably safe to say that you’re ready to get messy.
+Well, good!
 You’re more than likely going to.
 Most Nevada hot springs are surrounded by a muddy alkali sort of surface that you won’t be able to drive on.
 When hunting down a spring, parking a few hundred feet away is more than likely, due to weather conditions.
 (Plus, etiquette-wise, it’s simply not cool to park right on top of the spring anyway.)
-It’s a good idea to bring some shoes that you can get messy in, and I mean really messy.
+It’s a good idea to bring some shoes that you can get messy in, and we mean really messy.
 Think sinking up to your ankles in mud that’s the consistency of peanut butter quicksand, then grab the right shoes.
 Most typically, some kind of high, waterproof boot does the trick just fine.
 Along with the right shoes, it’s a foolproof trick to bring multiple swimsuits… because who wants to spring hop with a wet suit?
 That, or who wants to change out of a swimsuit, only to put a cold, wet one back on in the dead of winter?
 No thanks.
-Trust me on this one, the right garb can help steer your springing excursion from just good to one you can’t forget.
+Trust us on this one, the right garb can help steer your springing excursion from just good to one you can’t forget.

 5. LIVE BY THE HOT SPRINGING BUDDY SYSTEM… BECAUSE ADVENTURES ARE ALWAYS MORE FUN WHEN YOU’VE GOT A CREW

 6. PUBLIC LAND IS PUBLIC LAND, BUT DON’T BE A SPRING HOG.
-LET EVERYONE HAVE THEIR DANG TURN
+LET EVERYONE GET IN ON THE ACTION